Olympus E-450 versus Panasonic L10

 |Panasonic G1 (⇒ lft | rgt)||Four Thirds||12.0||4000||3000||no||21.1||10.3||463||53|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-450 and the L10 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Olympus E-450 and Panasonic L10 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Olympus E-450, the Panasonic L10, and comparable cameras.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Olympus E-450 (⇒ rgt)||optical||no||2.7||215||fixed||no||4000||3.5||12||no|